liangli053/FEFF_spectra/README.md

 # FEFF_spectra
-This code reads the output spectra of FEFF code (http://monalisa.phys.washington.edu/feffproject-feff.html),<br/> interpolates all simulataed spectra over the same energy range, and computes the averaged spectrum.<br/> In FEFF run, the spectra of each centered atoms were computed in the folders named by atom indices (see example folder).<br/>
+This code reads the output spectra of FEFF code (http://monalisa.phys.washington.edu/feffproject-feff.html),<br/> interpolates all simulataed spectra over the same energy range, and computes the averaged spectrum.<br/> In FEFF run, the spectra of each centered atoms were computed in the folders named by atom indices (see the example folder).<br/>

 To compile:<br/>
 g++ -std=c++11 -o Average_FEFF_spectra.exe main.cxx<br/>